Prgrmmrjns/kraken_bot/README.md

 - Add volatility-based position sizing

 ### 6. Infrastructure
-- Add automated model retraining
-- Implement high-availability setup
 - Add comprehensive logging and monitoring
 - Improve error handling and recovery
 - Add automated backups

 ### 7. Fix and improve visualizations
-- Fix buy and sell signals
+- Fix buy and sell signals visualization
 - Add more visualizations of backtesting results and live trading
 - Add visualizations of model performance and predictions